cmsupino/Diving-Analytics/README.md

 ## About
 PCC Model creation and analysis of Olympic Style Diving at the FINA 2022 Preliminary 1m Girls Spring Board Event.

+The PCC model analyzes diving performance using computer-vision pose estimation (MediaPipe) and statistical evaluation.
+It extracts joint coordinates from diving videos, computes biomechanical metrics , and compares them with official judge scores.

+**Note:** The original video files used to generate keypoint data are **not included**.

+All analysis can be performed directly using the provided CSV files.

 ## Breakdown of .csv files contents:
 Original Data Set: divingdata.csv